ibm-cloud-docs/vpc/vsi_is_create_dh_instance.md

 ## Creating instances on dedicated hosts by using the console
 {: #creating-dedicated-instance}
+{: ui}

 When you have a dedicated host created, you can start provisioning virtual server instances on the dedicated host by using the {{site.data.keyword.cloud_notm}} console.

+Remember that the profile family and class must match for the dedicated host or dedicated group and instances that are provisioned on them.
+For more information, see [Dedicated host profiles](/docs/vpc?topic=vpc-dh-profiles).

 To create an instance on a dedicated host:
 1. In the [{{site.data.keyword.cloud_notm}} console]](https://{DomainName}/vpc-ext){: external}, go to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Dedicated hosts**.